alexander-torosh/yona-cms/README.md

 #Yona CMS

 Yona CMS - open source content management system (CMS).
-Written in Phalcon PHP Framework (v 1.3.x)
+Written in Phalcon PHP Framework (version 1.3.x or 2.x supported)

 Has a convenient modular structure.
 Has simple configuration and architecture.
 Can be easily modified for any task with any loads.